rahulpakhare001/mtech-project/README.md

 # Evaluate Simulation

 ChampSim measures the IPC (Instruction Per Cycle) value as a performance metric. <br>
-We also print cache metrics such as hit rate, miss rate and MPKI which are needed for our project.
+We also measure cache metrics such as hit rate, miss rate and MPKI which are needed for our project.
 Other useful metrics are also printed out at the end of simulation. <br>